Quezler/MumboLawEnforcer/readme.md

 ### a fine line
 Detect if the player in in nether and is walking on a 1 block narrow path.
 Recipe for disaster, yet not forbidden, so slowness I for safety sake.

+### aaaaahhhhhhh
+Give player a little bit of levitation of gravel falls nearby while in the nether.